The Magician: Modern RWS Tarot Card Meanings

 As Advice

-The active, skilful energy of The Magician advises you to take action now and use the tools you have.
+The active, skilful energy of The Magician advises you to take action now and use the tools you have at your disposal.
+Or, if you have no tools, you should generate opportunity through disciplined planning and execution.

 As (Ultimate) Outcome